 In light of new travel guidelines by the CDC, we plan to re-open some of our service programs on a limited basis in June, 2021.
 Our office remains open to respond to questions and to accept your registrations for 2021 and 2022 dates.

-No transfer fee if you register now and transfer to a different program later!
+No transfer fee if you register now and transfer to a later program.
+Call 651-407-6100 to talk to a program expert.

 How can I be sure I am not endangering local people by serving in their community?

 First, all communities have asked that we send only fully vaccinated volunteers.
-On a few selected dates, community partners have exempted minors from this requirement to meet their local need.
-Consequently, only those individuals who have been fully vaccinated may volunteer during this time, except where the community has offered an exemption for minors.
+Consequently, only those individuals who have been fully vaccinated may volunteer during this time.

-Second, the Center for Disease Control (CDC) offers very specific guidelines for vaccinated individuals to interact with unvaccinated people.
+Second, the Center for Disease Control (CDC) offers very specific guidelines for vaccinated individuals interacting with unvaccinated people.
 As the science about living alongside the virus evolves, the guidelines continue to change.
 Global Volunteers will follow the guidelines in place at the time of your service program.

 What will Global volunteers do to protect my safety?